shoplineos/shopline-sdk-go/README.md

 ### OAuth

-If you don't have an Access Token yet, you can obtain one with the oauth flow.
-Something like this will work:
+If you don't have an access token yet, you can obtain one with the OAuth flow.
+The following shows an example:

 ```
 // For more details, see: server/main.go